bgraabek/LogScale-Package-for-Nextcloud/src/README.md

 ## Support
 This package is supported on a best-effort basis by Bjorn Graabek, bjorn.graabek@crowdstrike.com.
-The best place to raise issues is in the [GitHub repository](https://github.com/bgraabek/LogScale-Package-for-Nextcloud/issues) for this package.
+The best place for support is in the [GitHub repository discussions](https://github.com/bgraabek/LogScale-Package-for-Nextcloud/discussions) for this package.
+You can also raise issues is in the [GitHub repository issues](https://github.com/bgraabek/LogScale-Package-for-Nextcloud/issues) section.

 ## Dependencies
 This package has been developed and tested with logs from Nextcloud v20.